 next.config.js

-to optimize the performance and security before you go to production - use
+for optimizing Next.js app performance and security before you go to production. - use

 sever-action